What is it? How can you prevent it? How can you treat it naturally?

 In case you feel like mixing a few of the essential oils mentioned below.
 Use a maximum of 10 drops total in the 30 grams of coconut oil.

 Lavender has a strengthening effect on the oils that you use, therefore you can always add a few drops of lavender to any mix you make.

 Clove oil (22)

-Clove oil is an antibacterial essential oil.
+Clove essential oil is an antibacterial essential oil.
 Use it by taking 30 grams of coconut oil, melt it on low heat, add 5 to 10 drops of clove oil, stir well, let it cool down.
 Apply to your vagina.
 It will melt and spread around on its own.

-Lemongrass oil is an antibacterial essential oil.
+Lemongrass essential oil is an antibacterial essential oil.
 Use it by taking 30 grams of coconut oil, melt it on low heat, add 5 to 10 drops of lemongrass oil, stir well, let it cool down.
 Apply to your vagina.
 It will melt and spread around on its own.

 Oregano oil (12) (13)

-Oregano oil is an antiviral, antibacterial and antifungal essential oil.
+Oregano essential oil is an antiviral, antibacterial and antifungal essential oil.
 Research has shown that oregano oil works well.
 It also shows that the chances of recurring are minimised by the use of oregano oil.

 Take 30 grams of coconut oil, melt that on very low heat.
 Add 5 to 10 drops of oregano oil, stir well and keep it off the heat.